Great Orme: Twentieth century

-Second World War
+Second World War and beyond

+During the Second World War, the RAF built a Chain Home Low radar station at the summit.

-The Royal Artillery coast artillery school was transferred from Shoeburyness to the Great Orme in 1940 (and additionally a Practice Camp was established on the Little Orme in 1941) during the Second World War.
-Target practice was undertaken from the headland to both towed and anchored boats.
-Experimental work and training was also provided for radio direction finding.
+The Royal Artillery coast artillery school was transferred from Shoeburyness to the Great Orme in 1940 (and, additionally, a Practice Camp was established on the Little Orme in 1941) during the war.
+Target practice was undertaken from the headland using both towed and anchored boats.
+Experimental work and training were also provided for radio direction finding.
 The foundations of some of the buildings and installations remain and can be seen from the western end of Marine Drive.
-The site of the school was scheduled as an Ancient Monument in 2011 by CADW, the Welsh Government's Historic Monuments body.
+The site of the school was scheduled as an Ancient Monument in 2011 by CADW, the Welsh Government's historic monuments body.
 This was done in recognition of the site's significance in a UK and Welsh context.

-Also of note was the Aerial Defence Research and Development Establishment (ADRDE) known as "X3" which was a 3-storey building erected in 1942.
+Also of note was the Aerial Defence Research and Development Establishment (ADRDE) known as "X3", which was a three-storey building erected in 1942.
 This seems to have been a secret radar experimental station above the artillery school.
 The road put in to serve it now serves a car park on the approximate site of the station, which was demolished in 1956.

+In 1952 the site was taken into private ownership, until it was acquired by Llandudno Urban Town Council in 1961.